niobio-money/niobionews/README.md

 TIP: Pickup the minimal machine (low cost after free period.
-5$), install 4gb of swap memory https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04
+5$), install 4gb of swap memory https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04 prefer NYC for fast network ping

 3) Fork this repository https://github.com/soldate/MyServer

 4) In your server terminal:
 type: git clone yourforkrepository (or https://github.com/soldate/MyServer)

 5) Run this small java server (java -jar prod/server.jar).
-Try see in browser http://yourserver:port (Default port is 80)
+Try see in browser yourserverip:port (Default port is 80, dont use http or https, is always http)

-6) Send a WhatsApp message to create a command: /createcmd yourcommand http://yourserver:port
+6) Send a WhatsApp message to create a command: /createcmd yourcommand yourserverip:port (ex: /createcmd helloworld 45.53.141.200)

-7) Send a WhatsApp message: /yourcommand
+7) Send a WhatsApp message: /yourcommand (ex: /helloworld)

 8) In an web browser, go to http://yourserver:port (press F5) and see if your server receive the message => text="Comando nao encontrado" (command not found)